 The suicide prevention training may be satisfied through independent review of suicide prevention training material that complies with TEA guidelines and is offered online.

-Training on use of the bleeding control station is required for school district peace officers, security personnel and any other personnel who might reasonably be expected to use a bleeding control station.
+All school nurses and other school employees in regular contact with students must complete a TEA-approved online course of instruction regarding seizure recognition and related first aid.
+Training on use of the bleeding control station is required for district peace officers, security personnel and any others who might reasonably be expected to use a bleeding control station.

 School districts may require school district employees who have access to a local government computer system or database to complete a cybersecurity training program, but only the district’s cybersecurity coordinator is required to complete annual training.